FAQsFrequently Asked Questions

 - Our advanced experiences are for those who have a very high level of maturity and fitness and are aged 18 or over.

-We are certainly happy and able to cater for younger participants, however to ensure that you get the most out of your day we recommend booking a private tour.
+We are certainly happy and able to cater for younger participants, however to ensure that you get the most out of your day we recommend booking a private trip.
 Generally speaking, our introductory abseiling and rock climbing adventures can be delivered to ensure a great experience for children as young as 5, and we have a handful of canyon experiences that may be appropriate for participants under the age of 13.
 We have no definite cut off age but rather consider each group on a case by case basis to ensure the safety of the participants and the quality of experience for all our guests.

 If you have children in your group who are under the minimum age for our activities then you are welcome to make a private booking.
 Our private experiences are recommended based on your abilities, interests, experience and needs.
 A private booking means we are able to make alterations to the itinerary if the younger adventurers run out of energy or find the day particularly challenging to make sure that your whole group has a fantastic day without impacting upon the experience of our other guests.
 We are also happy to be flexible with our start and finish times.